SAP-archive/docs/concepts/monitor/training_analytics.md

 ## Your entity detection benchmark

-We split the expressions inside each intent into two parts: 90% is used for training, 10% is used to evaluate the classification.
-The evaluation is simple: Each sentence is tested with your training dataset, and we check if the first intent returned is the right one.
+We split the expressions inside each intent into two parts: 90% is used for training, 10% is used to evaluate the custom entities detection.
+The evaluation is simple: We detect each custom entities in each sentences is tested based on the knowledge we have from the training dataset.
+We check if each words has been well detected as a custom entity or just detected a simple word.
 We repeat this process five times to enforce randomness in the splits.
-Once the evaluation is done, we average the results while taking into account the number of occurrences of each intent.
-This results in four metrics between 0 and 1 for each intent (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and four global metrics for the entire dataset.
+This results in four metrics between 0 and 1 for each entity (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and four global metrics for the entire dataset.

 ## Your entity detection confusion matrix